alexpeattie/letsencrypt-fromscratch/README.md

 (If you see a `NoMethodError (undefined method 'id' for nil:NilClass)` on the `account_id` line, you might be using a user token rather than an account token).

-Lastly, we'll use Ruby's [Resolv](http://ruby-doc.org/stdlib-2.3.0/libdoc/resolv/rdoc/Resolv.html) library (part of the std lib) to wait until the challenge record's been added:
+Lastly, we'll use Ruby's [Resolv](http://ruby-doc.org/stdlib-2.7.1/libdoc/resolv/rdoc/Resolv.html) library (part of the Standard Library) to wait until the challenge record's been added:

 ```ruby
 loop do